choiceaustralia/style-guide/README.md

 # CHOICE Style Guide

-Version 0.2.2
+Version 1.1.0

-This is where we define our style guide.
-See the [docs](docs/README.md).
+This is where we define our [Style Guide](https://choiceaustralia.github.io/style-guide/).

 ## Contributing